This note mainly focuses on summarizing knowledge based on Corey Schafer’s Python Tutorial.

 Update Entries in Dictionaries

-Similar to accessing dictionaries, we can also use []
+Similar to accessing dictionaries, we can also use [] to:

 - Add new entries